 - Confusion, problems with memory, spatial orientation or perception

-If you or someone you are with experience any of these symptoms seek emergency care immediately by calling 911 or being taken to the hospital.
+If you or someone you are with experience any of these symptoms seek emergency care immediately by calling 911.